Russ Harvey Consulting - Computer and Internet Services

 A pivotal shift in the size of displays began when flat screens became more affordable and most desktop users moved to flat panel (LCD) monitors.

-The new 16:9 ratio monitors meant that they are able to see wider content without scrolling than with traditional 4:3 ratio monitors.
+The new 16:9 ratio monitors meant that they are able to see wider content without scrolling than with traditional 4:3 ratio monitors (think of the difference between old tube TVs and modern wide-screen TVs).

 Newer monitors and mobile devices now support much higher resolutions.